‘I hate myself for what I did’: Teen accused of killing mom claims self-defense - NewsBreak

 “I hate myself for what I did,” Reznick wrote in an Aug.
 16 letter.

 She’s not the only one, according to her letters.
-She said “everyone” at Juvenile Hall hates her.
+Some of the teens in Juvenile Hall hate her, she said.
 They don’t refer to her by name.

 “I get called the ‘mom killer,'” Reznick wrote.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.